Everybody deserves great pulled pork. Here are six ways to get there without a smoker—three with pork butt and three

 It is pulled pork season, graduation, and summer parties, but not everybody has a smoker—but you want great pulled pork anyways.

 Real pulled pork must come from pork butt.
-It is just the way it is folk.
+It is just the way it is, folk.
 But it doesn't need to be hard, nor do you require a smoker.
+You can use a grill, an oven, or even a crock pot.

 Pork Butt (Boston Butt) Recipes

 Like many cuts of meat, there are multiple names for the same thing.
 Pork butt and Boston butt are the same.
 It does a lot of work, so have lots of connective tissue to melt for moist and tender meat.

 If you are wondering, butt means thick, so that is why the term "butt" is used.
 Lastly, the picnic ham and picnic shoulder are not the same as this cut.